108 Actions To Increase Website Traffic and Search Rankings

 Out of all the thoughts previously mentioned, we are barely scratching the surface in addressing the 200+ search ranking factors.

-I tried my very best to document 108 actions I’ve used and followed as my SEO guideline.
+I tried my very best to document the 108 actions I’ve used and followed, per my SEO guideline.

 So if you’re ready, let’s get started!